15 Books Most Successful People have read – You should read too

 If you think your knowledge is all you need to be successful, this book will thwart that belief.
 According to Carnegie, only 15 percent of financial success could be attributed to professional knowledge.
 Instead, he ascribed financial success primarily to, “the ability to express ideas, to assume leadership, and to arouse enthusiasm among people.”
 In How To Win Friends And Influence People, Carnegie goes about teaching you how to accomplish just that.
 The author details the six ways to make people like you, the nine ways to change people without arousing resentment, and the twelve ways to win people to your way of thinking.
 One of the richest men in the world, Warren Buffet claims the book changed his life.

 3. Focal Point by Brian Tracy

 Are you always buried in multiple tasks at the same time?
 Brian Tracy wrote this book for you.
-Focal point is a book that will make you understand that what separates productive people from others is their ability to focus on a singular task at a time, and getting it done before moving on to the next one.
+The focal point is a book that will make you understand that what separates productive people from others is their ability to focus on a singular task at a time and get it done before moving on to the next one.
 Sounds simple in theory, but this can be difficult in practice.
-In Focal Point Brian Tracy offers tips to help build discipline and organization into your day so you can get more stuff done.
+In Focal Point, Brian Tracy offers tips to help build discipline and organization into your day so you can get more stuff done.

 4. The Magic of Thinking Big by David Schwartz